-(f) Submit a certification from its domestic regulator that the certified reinsurer is in good standing and maintains capital in excess of the jurisdiction's highest regulatory action level; and

-(g) Submit such other information that the superintendent may reasonably require.

-(viii) Change in Rating or Revocation of Certification.

-(a) In the case of a downgrade by a rating agency or other disqualifying circumstance, the superintendent will upon written notice assign a new rating to the certified reinsurer in accordance with the requirements of subparagraph (iv)(a) of this paragraph.

-(b) If the superintendent upgrades the rating of a certified reinsurer, the certified reinsurer may meet the security requirements applicable to its new rating on a prospective basis, provided that the certified reinsurer posts security under the previously applicable security requirements as to all contracts in force on or before the effective date of the upgraded rating.
-If the superintendent downgrades the rating of a certified reinsurer, the certified reinsurer shall be subject to the security requirements applicable to its new rating for all business that it has assumed as a certified reinsurer.

-(c) Upon the superintendent's suspension, revocation or other termination of the certification of a certified reinsurer, unless the assuming insurer posts security in accordance with section 125.6(b) of this Part, the ceding insurer may not continue to take credit for reinsurance ceded to the assuming insurer.
+- (f) Submit a certification from its domestic regulator that the certified reinsurer is in good standing and maintains capital in excess of the jurisdiction's highest regulatory action level; and - (g) Submit such other information that the superintendent may reasonably require. - (viii) Change in Rating or Revocation of Certification. - (a) In the case of a downgrade by a rating agency or other disqualifying circumstance, the superintendent will upon written notice assign a new rating to the certified reinsurer in accordance with the requirements of subparagraph (iv)(a) of this paragraph. - (b) If the superintendent upgrades the rating of a certified reinsurer, the certified reinsurer may meet the security requirements applicable to its new rating on a prospective basis, provided that the certified reinsurer posts security under the previously applicable security requirements as to all contracts in force on or before the effective date of the upgraded rating.
+If the superintendent downgrades the rating of a certified reinsurer, the certified reinsurer shall be subject to the security requirements applicable to its new rating for all business that it has assumed as a certified reinsurer. - (c) The superintendent may suspend, revoke, or otherwise modify a certified reinsurer's certification at any time if the certified reinsurer fails to meet its obligations or security requirements under this section, or if other financial or operating results of the certified reinsurer, or documented significant delays in payment by the certified reinsurer, lead the superintendent to reconsider the certified reinsurer's ability or willingness to meet its contractual obligations. - (d) Upon the superintendent's suspension, revocation or other termination of the certification of a certified reinsurer, unless the assuming insurer posts security in accordance with section 125.6(b) of this Part, the ceding insurer may not continue to take credit for reinsurance ceded to the assuming insurer.
 If funds continue to be held in trust in accordance with Part 126 of this Title (Insurance Regulation 114), the superintendent may allow additional credit equal to the ceding insurer's pro rata share of such funds, discounted to reflect the risk of uncollectibility and anticipated expenses of trust administration.
 Notwithstanding the change of a certified reinsurer's rating or suspension, revocation or other termination of its certification, a domestic insurer that has ceded reinsurance to that certified reinsurer may take credit for reinsurance for a period of three months for all reinsurance ceded to that certified reinsurer, unless the superintendent finds the reinsurance to be at high risk of uncollectibility.